denten-books/plain-text/40-screen.md

 >Insight remains handmade [@marche_literature_2012].

-In this vision, digital artifacts now fall under suspicion for smoothing out difference and thereby for betraying some essential, wonderfully messy property of being human.
+In this vision, digital artifacts now fall under suspicion for smoothing out difference and thereby for betraying some essential, wonderfully messy and d property of being human.

 Stanley Fish, another prominent critic of the digital humanities, writes in a